All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 30 %

-We continue our tour of Tokyo: this morning we start with Harajuku, the street fashion neighborhood where the crazy fashion trends are born, such as the Gothic Lolita or Ganguro ones.
-From modern to old times: we then reach Yoyogi Park and visit Meiji-Jingu, a Shinto Shrine dedicated to the Emperor, and Takeshita-dori, a modern street full of shops - the perfect time to buy some souvenirs is now!
+Let's continue our tour of Tokyo: this morning we start with Harajuku, the street fashion neighbourhood where crazy fashion trends originate, such as the Gothic Lolita or Ganguro.
+Then we move from modern times into older ones as we reach Yoyogi Park and visit Meiji-Jingu – a Shinto shrine dedicated to the Emperor – and then walk along Takeshita-dori, a modern street full of shops.
+It's the perfect time to buy some souvenirs!

-After lunch we reach Shibuya, a chaotic neighbourhood that is always crowded.
+After lunch we go to Shibuya, a chaotic neighbourhood that is always crowded.
 Does the name sound familiar?
-Well, that’s because the busiest crossroad of the world is here!
-Will we be able to get along with the flow of the many Japanese crossing Shibuya everyday?
+Well, that’s because the busiest crossroad in the world is here!
+Will we be able to 'go with the flow' of the many Japanese crossing Shibuya everyday?
 Let’s try!

 day 11